 Everyday manners tips:

-- Good Manners for All Occasions – Your friends and coworkers will see that you know how to act in all situations, and they're probably going to follow your lead.
+- Some etiquette rules apply to almost all occasions.
+Your friends and coworkers will see that you know how to act in all situations, and they're probably going to follow your lead.

 When you're with other people, try not to think about your own feelings so much.
 If you turn the attention to others, they will be drawn to you because you care.
 Ask questions about them and listen to their answers.
 Do something nice for someone else without expecting something in return.